lucalevi/network-availability/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GPL-3 License.
+See the [LICENSE](https://github.com/lucalevi/network-availability?tab=GPL-3.0-1-ov-file#readme) file for details.